 Last Updated on

 Thailand has long been one of the top destinations for travellers around the world, and for a good reason.
 Thailand boasts some of the best paradise-like views in the world along with an interesting and fascinating culture.
+It’s no wonder why Thailand has been named one of the best budget international trips from india to take!
 There’s so much to see and do here that it can be overwhelming, so I have asked 27 top travel influencers what they think are the best things to do in Thailand!

 1. Kayaking in Ao Thalane through the mangrove forests in Krabi

 Suggested by The Roving Heart

 About 20km from Krabi town, Ao Thalane is an incredible location to explore the mangrove forests of Krabi.
 While kayaking, most of the area here is covered by dense foliage making it a pleasant experience even in the blistering heat of Thailand.

 Take in the serenity of the mangrove forests while kayaking through knee-deep still waters.
 The feeling of cruising through the narrow waterways by yourself while discovering small inlets, caves and hidden lagoons is an experience like no other.
 If lucky, you might spot wild monkeys and other wildlife.
 The kayaking lasts for about an hour with small breaks in between.
 Overall a half-day adventure for children and adults alike.
 Possible for first timers too.

 2. Visit Lopburi

 Suggested by The Travel Blogs

 Just a 30 minute train ride north of Ayutthaya, you’ll find the small town of Lopburi.
 On its own it’s just another small Thai town, but it’s not the place that makes it so special, it’s the residents, and I don’t mean the people.